ConnorJamesHill/PortfolioWebsite/README.md

 ---

 Thank you for visiting my portfolio repository!
-If you have any questions or would like to get in touch, feel free to contact me at Cj.hill@setonhill.edu
+If you have any questions or would like to get in touch, feel free to contact me at JamesConnorHill@gmail.com